MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Refining the [CLS] Token

 The classification token of each layer is the first token, i.e., for a sequence of tokens $y^{(i)} = [t_{1i}, ..., t_{Ti}]$ in the $i$th layer,

-The embedding of the \texttt{[CLS]} token serves as the input for the classification head $h$, which we choose to be just a linear layer without an activation function, since we are just interested in the plain expressiveness of the refinement (instead of adding tanh as in the original BERT implementation):
+The embedding of the \texttt{[CLS]} token serves as the input for the classification head $c$, which we have choosen to be a simple linear layer without an activation function, since we are just interested in the plain expressiveness of the refinement (instead of adding tanh as in the original BERT implementation):

 Thus, the baseline model for sequence classification can be written as: